On a dreamy summer morning, the South Santiam River flows fast and clear and provides a fine place to start a day that promises a simmering afternoon.

 “There are so many recreation opportunities available along the river corridor; developed campgrounds and dispersed camping, river recreation and lots of hiking trails.”

-The camping and especially the hiking are alright with me, 20 miles east of Sweet Home along State Highway 20, where the spacious, barrier free “Walton Ranch Trail” provides wheelchair accessibility and leads you up a gentle grade through a lichen draped forest.
+The camping, and especially the hiking, are alright with me 30 miles east of Sweet Home along State Highway 20, where the spacious, barrier-free “Walton Ranch Trail” provides wheelchair accessibility and leads you up a gentle grade through a lichen-draped forest.

-The payoff your hiking effort is a sprawling viewing platform that’s more than a hundred feet long and gives you peak-a-boo views to the South Santiam River and a huge meadow beyond where Roosevelt Elk are often seen too.
+The payoff for your hiking effort is a sprawling viewing platform that’s more than 100 feet long and gives you peak-a-boo views to the South Santiam River and a huge meadow beyond where Roosevelt Elk are often seen during winter months too.

 If time is on your side for a day-long excursion, discover the spectacular bursts and hues of an amazing array of red, blue, and yellow alpine wildflowers that steal the scene at the little-known geologic wonder named Iron Mountain.